chinmi977/EmberSquadBuilder/README.md

 │    RDL Parts data information file for Japanese.
 ├─ PartsData_RDL_zh-CN.json
 │    RDL Parts data information file for Simplified Chinese.
-│    This file is temporary.
-The content is the same as the English file.
 ├─ PartsData_RDL_zh-TW.json
 │    RDL Parts data information file for Traditional Chinese.
 │    This file is temporary.
 The content is the same as the English file.